rhyslwells/Data-Archive/content/Drafts/Interpretable Decision Trees/Interpretable Decision Trees.md

 ## Hyperparameter Tuning with Grid Search

-To identify the `Best` Decision Tree configuration, we use [GridSearchCV](https://rhyslwells.github.io/Data-Archive/standardised/GridSeachCv) to systematically tune key [hyperparameters](https://rhyslwells.github.io/Data-Archive/standardised/Hyperparameter) such as:
+To identify (our) `Best` Decision Tree configuration, we use [GridSearchCV](https://rhyslwells.github.io/Data-Archive/standardised/GridSeachCv) to systematically tune key [hyperparameters](https://rhyslwells.github.io/Data-Archive/standardised/Hyperparameter) such as:

-- `max_depth`: Controls the maximum depth of the tree.
+- `max_depth`: which controls the maximum depth of the tree,
-- `min_samples_split`: The minimum number of samples required to split a node.
+- `min_samples_split`: the minimum number of samples required to split a node,
-- `criterion` ([Gini](https://rhyslwells.github.io/Data-Archive/standardised/Gini-Impurity), [Entropy](https://rhyslwells.github.io/Data-Archive/standardised/Cross-Entropy)): The function to measure the quality of a split.
+- `criterion` ([Gini](https://rhyslwells.github.io/Data-Archive/standardised/Gini-Impurity), [Entropy](https://rhyslwells.github.io/Data-Archive/standardised/Cross-Entropy)): the function to measure the quality of a split.

 Here’s how we set up and run the grid search:
 ```python